 (NCBI-index: 1.870097)

-The forewing of the Large Clothes Moth (Morophaga choragella) is sand-colored and the veins of the wing are striking, which are light brown.
-On the wing, a variety of black-brown spots can be seen, especially along the leading edge and near the rear edge.
-The median line is recognizable and the fringes are dark brown and white checkered.
-The wingspan is 18-32mm and the flight period is in one generation from the end of May to August.
+The forewing of the Large Clothes Moth (Morophaga choragella) is sand-coloured, and the veins of the wing are striking, which are light brown.
+Various black-brown spots can be seen on the wing, especially along the leading edge and near the rear edge.
+The median line is recognizable, and the fringes are checkered in dark brown and white.
+The wingspan is 18-32mm, and the flight period is one generation, from May to August.
 Host plant: Bracket fungi.
 Dutch name: Elfenbankjesmot.
 Frisian name: –